krother/training_and_teaching_methods/lectures/lectures.md

 1. Show the concept map
 2. Explain one or more concepts on it
 3. Show a code example that uses the concept
+4. Execute the code

 This is a top-down, theory-based approach that is used by many academic lecturers.
 It has the advantage that it is not very difficult; you can pull it off even if your concept map is the table of contents of a text book.
 If you reverse the steps, you put the coding practice into the spotlight (but it is still deductive instruction):

 1. Show a code example or do a live coding session
+2. Execute the code step by step
-2. Discuss the concepts used in the code
+3. Discuss the concepts used in the code
-3. Unveil your concept map
+4. Unveil your concept map

 In this pattern, your participants may come up with questions that have nothing to do with your concepts, and you need to gently steer the discussion back to the main track.
+It helps if your example program does something impressive.
+To guide the discussion it helps to have a prepared list of questions.

 Yet another approach is to develop your concept step by step: